 The majority of Canada’s breeding population migrates southward into southern parts of Canada and all of Vancouver Island and sometimes into the northern United States, but these movements can vary in extent from year to year and probably depend on prey availability.
 Populations are stable now, but forest regeneration, urbanization, and intensive farming, which now dominate many landscapes once favored by shrikes, will probably cause local declines in some areas.

-The northern shrike is a robin sized bird that is pale gray above, white below, with a faint barring on underparts, and a bold black mask ending at bill.
+The northern shrike is a robin-sized bird that is pale gray above, white below, with faint barring on underparts, and a bold black mask ending at the bill.
 They have a black tail with white edges and a strong hooked bill.
 They can usually be seen perched atop a high tree in the open.

 The northern shrike sits quietly, often in the top of a tree, before swooping down after insects, mice, and small birds.
 It kills more than it can eat, impaling the prey on a thorn or wedging it in a forked twig.
 On lean days it feeds from its larder.